apache/cloudstack/ui/docs/config.md

 - `icon`: the icon to be displayed, from AntD's icon set https://vue.ant.design/components/icon/
 - `permission`: the array of API to check against auto-discovered APIs
 - `columns`: list of column keys for list view rendering
+- `details`: list of keys for detail list rendering for a resource
-- `component`: the custom component for rendering the route view
+- `tabs`: array of custom components that will get rendered as tabs in the resource view
-- `viewComponent`: the custom component for rendering a resource from the default list view (table)
+- `component`: the custom component for rendering the route view default list view (table)
 - `actions`: arrays of actions/buttons